yyannes/COMP3314/README.md

 3. A classification output layer

 ## My implementation
+> [!NOTE]
-Remark: Due to the limited information provided by the paper, the missing hyperparameters are setted based on what is commonly used.
+> Remark: Due to the limited information provided by the paper, the missing hyperparameters are setted based on what is commonly used.

 Learning rate strategy:
 1. Pre-trained layers: 0.001